It’s amazingly hard to talk about virtual assistance or AssistU without first talking about Anastacia Brice, our founder. So, let’s start there.

 It was clear to Anastacia that there was a need to help people learn exactly how to be terrific VAs, and it didn’t take her long to know that she very much wanted to answer the call.

 In early 1998, she founded AssistU.
 At the same time, she formalized the profession, which didn’t exist until then.
 She created a comprehensive training program and rolled it out that spring.
-Since then, we’ve trained hundreds and hundreds of women to build businesses they love, be successful on their own terms, and be amazing virtual assistants.
+Since then, we’ve trained oodles of women to build businesses they love, be successful on their own terms, and be amazing virtual assistants.

-More than 20 years later, as the leader in professional training for smart women who want to thrive as virtual assistants in their own businesses, we’re thrilled to continue changing work, and changing lives.
+More than 20 years later, as the leader in professional training for smart women in the US and Canada who want to thrive as virtual assistants in their own businesses, we’re thrilled to continue changing work, and changing lives.

 With Anastacia still at the helm, AssistU is proud to be a completely virtual organization, values-centered, heart-guided, and 100% woman owned and operated…with no one around who can ever pull the rug out from under us.